Admission Criteria

 Once accepted to the school, an applicant (freshman or transfer) secures enrollment in the school only after submission of the following:

-1. Student Registration Form and Registration Fee.
+1. Student Enrollment Packet and Registration Fee.

-3. Family Service Contract.
+2. Family Service Contract.

-4. Copy of Birth Certificate.
+3. Copy of Birth Certificate.

-5. A final transcript from his/her previous school.
+4. A final transcript from his/her previous school.
 Conditionally accepted students must submit grades of summer school courses.

 An applicant with a learning disability or with special needs must disclose that disability or special needs on the application.
 Failure to do so may result in the revocation of enrollment in the school.
 When feasible, the school will make reasonable accommodations for qualified students with learning disabilities and/or special needs.
 However, when such accommodation by the school is not feasible, students in need of such will not be admitted.